 2. AMEX Business Gold

-Via Online Travel Review, you can get 50,000 American Express Membership Rewards Points with the Business Gold card after spending $5,000 within 3 months.
-This offer ends on June 2, 2014!
+Per Online Travel Review, you can get 50,000 American Express Membership Rewards Points with the Business Gold Rewards Card from American Express OPEN after spending $5,000 within the first 3 months.

-This is much better than the link which earns us a commission, which is for only 25,000 points after spending $2,000 within 3 months.
-So you’re better off using the link on Online Travel Review!
+This is much better than the previous offer, which is for only 25,000 points after spending $2,000 within 3 months.

 Here’s a post on what to do with Membership Rewards points.